Inclusive-Computing-Initiative/ICI-Curriculum/unit2lesson2/unit2lesson2.md

 ### Middle Workspace

 Let's go back to the "Code" tab.
 In the middle of your screen, you will see a white space.
 What a waste of space am I right?
 Well not really.
 This is where the project comes to life.
 Right now, there isn't much on the screen, but let's try dragging some code blocks into the space.
 First, click "Events" on the "Code" tab and drag the "when (green flag) clicked" block into the workspace.
-Next, click "Motion" and connect any of those blocks onto the end of the yellow block that we put intot he workspace earlier.
+Next, click "Motion" and connect any of those blocks onto the end of the yellow block that we put into the workspace earlier.
 Congratulations!
 You have successfully created your first Scratch program (Be sure to save by clicking "File" -> "Save now" to save the program).

 ### Right Project Execution